Ramona and Beezus

-Ramona and Beezus is a 2010 American family adventure comedy film based on the Ramona series of novels written by Beverly Cleary.
+Ramona and Beezus is a 2010 American family adventure comedy drama film adaptation based on the Ramona series of novels written by Beverly Cleary.
 It was directed by Elizabeth Allen, co-produced by Dune Entertainment, Di Novi Pictures, and Walden Media, written by Laurie Craig and Nick Pustay, and produced by Denise Di Novi and Alison Greenspan with music by Mark Mothersbaugh.
-The film stars Joey King and Selena Gomez.
+The film stars Joey King and Selena Gomez in the title roles.
 Though the film's title is derived from Beezus and Ramona, the first of Cleary's Ramona books, the plot is mostly based on the sequels Ramona Forever and Ramona's World.

 Ramona and Beezus was released by Fox 2000 Pictures on July 23, 2010, and grossed $27 million.
 The film received generally positive reviews from critics, who praised the acting of King and Gomez.